Bonfida/solana-name-service-guide/sns-book/src/domain-name/records.md

 - `getRedditRecord`: This function can be used to retrieve the Reddit record of a domain name
 - `getTwitterRecord`: This function can be used to retrieve the Twitter record of a domain name
 - `getTelegramRecord`: This function can be used to retrieve the Telegram record of a domain name
-- `getShdwRecord`: This function can be used to retrieve the SOL record of a domain name
+- `getShdwRecord`: This function can be used to retrieve the SHDW record of a domain name

 All functions have the following signature